 From a mechanical view, a transforming pop-up is composed of several basic mechanisms and other functional elements, which together we call basic elements.
 These basic elements are linked together using a few predefined types of linkage.
-When users pull a tab, the pop-up turns from an initial flat 2D pattern to new erect 2D pattern through 3D transformation.
+When users pull (or push) a tab, the pop-up turns from an initial flat 2D pattern to the new 2D pattern via a 3D transformation.
 The transformation is driven by the tab, and is transferred to the whole pop-up through the linkages.
 We refer to the initial state and the final state of the pop-up as the untransformed state and the transformed state, respectively.

-We now turn to consider the basic mechanisms used in Section 3.1, and functional elements in Section 3.2, as well as the linkages in Section 3.3.
-We then introduce geometric parameters, and the parameter space of the transforming pop-up, used for reasoning about the mechanisms in Section 3.4.
+We next consider the basic mechanisms used in Section 3.1, and functional elements in Section 3.2, as well as the linkages in Section 3.3.
+We then introduce geometric parameters, and the parameter space of the transforming pop-up, used for reasoning about the mechanisms, in Section 3.4.
 We discuss their use in the design optimization algorithm in Section 4.